-The 85th MORS Symposium theme, "Pivoting on a Strong Foundation to a Bright Future," honors past achievements that have laid the groundwork for the operations research community while highlighting the innovative advances of today.
+The 86th MORS Symposium theme, "Supporting a Balanced Modern and Ready Nation," emphasizes the critical operations research advancements keeping the military on the cutting edge.
 The symposium brings together researchers and military analysts who are passionate in the pursuit of knowledge and the application of their craft in defense of the nation.
 The Casualty Estimation and Force Health Protection working group welcomes participants interested in the application of operations research to protect those whose life and health are at risk in that endeavor.